-Depending on firm-specific and circumstance-specific facts as well as judgment of the relevant authorities and/or mechanisms, any public sector backstop funding provided to a G-SIB in resolution should be subject to certain terms and conditions targeted at reducing the risk of moral hazard.
+Depending on firm-specific and circumstance-specific facts as well as supervisory and resolution authority judgment, any public sector backstop funding provided to a G-SIB in resolution should be subject to certain terms and conditions targeted at reducing the risk of moral hazard.
 Depending on the mandate and legal framework of the relevant authorities and/or mechanisms, such terms and conditions could include:

-- (i) Preconditions for access to backstop mechanisms: in order to access public sector backstop mechanisms, the G-SIB group in resolution will generally need to be recapitalised and meet regulatory solvency conditions for authorisation.
-In addition, subject to the applicable official sector resolution plan, significant entities within a G-SIB group including depository institutions, branches of foreign banks, and broker dealers may need to meet certain eligibility criteria, consistent with national law and policy, to effectively access applicable public sector backstop mechanisms. - (ii) Intensified supervision: any provision of temporary liquidity support from a public sector backstop mechanism should be accompanied by intensified supervision by supervisory and/or resolution authorities as appropriate under governing legal frameworks. - (iii) Term of funding: the term of any temporary funding provided by public sector backstop mechanisms should generally extend no longer than needed to maintain continuity of critical functions to achieve an orderly resolution, but sufficiently long to allow the G-SIB in resolution to regain access to private sources of funding.
+(i) Preconditions for access to backstop mechanisms: in order to access public sector backstop mechanisms, the G-SIB group in resolution will generally need to be recapitalised and meet regulatory solvency conditions for authorisation.
+In addition, subject to the applicable official sector resolution plan, significant entities within a G-SIB group - including depository institutions, branches of foreign banks, and broker dealers - may need to meet certain eligibility criteria, consistent with national law and policy, to effectively access applicable public sector backstop mechanisms.